TakeUpTech/Skill-Tree/README.md

 Or you can also read this little guide to help you to configure your environment :
 ### 1) Global setup
 - Install Intellij --> install plugins Flutter and Dart (auto),
-- Install flutter zip file on the flutter web site,
+- Install flutter zip file on the flutter web site : https://flutter.dev/docs/get-started/install,
 - Install Java and JDK,
 - Install Android studio.